tarekw/ITVPlayer/README.md

 - HTML5, JavaScript, CSS
 - Demonstrable understanding of OOP concepts, separations of concerns, design patterns
-- Maintainable/Testable code, TDD
+- Maintainable/Testable code, TDD/BDD
 - Appropriate use of frameworks and bespoke code
 - Package/Dependency management

 ## Important note

 This project has dependency on node (npm) and bower.
-To start, please install node and ruby (for compass) and execute the following commands: **npm install -g grunt-cli bower**, and then in the project directory: **npm install && bower install**
+To start, please install nodeJS (http://nodejs.org/download) and execute the following commands on a terminal/cmd prompt: **npm install -g grunt-cli bower**, and then in the project directory: **npm install && bower install**.
+This should download and install all the necessary dependencies into the project directory.
+Please note, these commands only need to be executed once.

+## Usage

+After the initial setup (explained above), a local dev server serving on http://localhost:9000 can then be started with the command **grunt serve**.
+A browser window should automatically open with the app running.
+If it doesn't, just point your browser to the above url and you're good to go.

+To run the tests associated with the project, just run the command **grunt test**.

 ## Technical Description